 Indri explained that Kaoem Telapak and partners work with Norad in the Permata program.
-This program aims to support the recognition of the rights of Indigenous Peoples and local communities living in forest areas.
-Permata also tries to encourage beneficiaries to have sustainable livelihoods, improving better land management to address deforestation and environmental degradation in Indonesia.
+This program aims to support recognising the rights of Indigenous Peoples and local communities living in forest areas.
+Permata also tries encouraging beneficiaries to have sustainable livelihoods, improving land management to address deforestation and environmental degradation in Indonesia.

 In the Permata program, Kaoem Telapak works on sustainable livelihood issues.
-Kaoem Telapak outreaches the community in three locations: Tambrauw Regency, West Papua Province; Wertam Village in Bikar District, Ibe Village in Fef District, and Klabili Village in Selenkai District.
+Kaoem Telapak outreaches the community in three locations of Tambrauw Regency, West Papua Province: Wertam Village in Bikar District, Ibe Village in Fef District, and Klabili Village in Selenkai District.
 On the visit, Kaoem Telapak introduced Norad to three communities: the Salses, the Yaf Kayam, and the Akabomata.

 Next, the host took Norad and his entourage to Yaf Kayam’s garden.
 They explained how Yaf Kayam was gardening.
 For gardening, Yaf Kayam’s group always pays attention to the ecology sustainability aspect, which means they do not clear the forest.
 Grown commodities are chillies, tomatoes, shallots, and long beans.

 After touring the garden, Yaf Kayam’s group showed how to make coconut oil.
 The process starts with choosing raw materials, extraction, heating, and packaging.